 In general, a test query may also be parameterized, i.e., involve variables in place of some concrete values, in which case the parameter variables first need to be instantiated with concrete values in a separate step prior to evaluating the query.
 A test query uses domain specific knowledge about the particular database schema and acts like a usage scenario, much like code in a traditional unit test.
-A test condition validates the result.
+A test condition validates the result and acts like a coverage criterion.
 The task of coming up with concrete test tables and parameters for the test query satisfying the test condition is, on the other hand, a combinatorial problem that is both error-prone and tedious.

 We propose a technique that can be used to automate the above data generation problem for a class of SQL queries.
-The idea is illustrated in Figure 1 where Qex is the underlying analysis engine.
-For this we introduce a formal background theory $\mathcal{T}^{\Sigma}$ that is rich enough to capture the semantics for the class of queries under consideration, and is tailored for automatic analysis with state of the art SMT solvers.
-A given query q and a test condition $\varphi$ are translated into a formula $\psi$ in $\mathcal{T}^{\Sigma}$ .
-The translation is such that, if the formula $\psi$ is satisfiable modulo $\mathcal{T}^{\Sigma}$ , i.e., $\psi$ has a model S in $\mathcal{T}^{\Sigma}$ , then the values of the variables in S, are mapped back to concrete test tables and input parameters for q.
+For this we introduce a formal background theory \mathcal{T}^{Σ} that is rich enough to capture the semantics for the class of queries under consideration, and is tailored for automatic analysis with state of the art SMT solvers.
+A given query q and a test condition φ are translated into a formula ψ in \mathcal{T}^{Σ} .
+The translation is such that, if the formula ψ is satisfiable modulo \mathcal{T}^{Σ} , i.e., ψ has a model S in \mathcal{T}^{Σ} , then the values of the variables in S, are mapped back to concrete test tables and input parameters for q.
+Satisfiability checking combined with finding a concrete model as a witness is usually called model generation.
+We illustrate the use of model generation in the context of the Visual Studio database unit testing framework.
+In this application, model generation is seen as a black box from the user's perspective.
+There are other well-known applications of model generation in the context of databases, such as integrity and security constraint checking, where this technique could be useful.